Fullmeals.

 Step 5: Prepare the Tempering (Tadka)

 Heat 2 tbsp mustard oil and 1 tbsp ghee in a pan.
-Add 1/4 tsp hing (asafoetida) and 3-4 dry red chilies.
-Saute for until fragrant.
+Add 1/4 tsp hing (asafoetida) and 3-4 dry red chilies. for until fragrant.

 Step 6: Add Ginger, Garlic, and Onions

-Add 1 tbsp grated garlic and 1 tbsp grated ginger to the pan.
-Saute for until the raw smell disappears and the mixture turns light golden.
+Add 1 tbsp grated garlic and 1 tbsp grated ginger to the pan. for until the raw smell disappears and the mixture turns light golden.
 Add 1 medium finely chopped onion and 2 finely chopped green chilies.
-Continue to saute until the onions become translucent.
+Continue to until the onions become translucent.

 Step 7: Cook Tomato Puree and Spices